 We are all past the fact that marketing data analytics and reporting are absolutely vital to monitor the performance of your activities.
 But does it have to a REAL pain every time someone asks for a report?
 Of course not.

 Measuring the results of your marketing efforts should be easy, agile and to the point.
 Your main challenge is that your campaign stats and website data are all sitting in different software.
 Not to mention that you would like to add specific calculations to get to the indicators that will truly reflect the quality of your marketing work!

-Step 1: Data connections!
+Step 1: Data connections

 Once you are clear on what you would like to measure, and you have determined which indicators (KPIs) are relevant to your performance tracking, the first step is to connect the corresponding data.
-The dashboard platform ClicData offers native connectors to most relevant marketing data sources such as:
+The dashboard platform ClicData offers native connectors to the most relevant marketing data sources such as:

 - Your Social media data: your brand community management, sponsored content and dedicated ad’s performance can be easily imported via the following connectors: Linkedin – Twitter – Facebook – Facebook ads – Youtube.

 - Your paid search information: online advertising tracking is critical to give you a chance to adjust campaign details and optimize your performance in time.
 All that information can also be imported to create the necessary indicators via the Adwords connector.

 - Your website analytics: The key data around your website performance is visible on Google Analytics but you can’t always shape it the way you want in order to measure what you need.
 All the information can be imported via the Google Analytics connector and the more advanced Google Analytics queries.

 - Your e-commerce website’s performance: sometimes you need to relate your online campaigns to the sales impact on your e-commerce website.
 For that you would need to import all the data related to the site via our e-commerce connectors such as WooCommerce or Magento but also directly through the APIs for example with Prestashop or Shopify depending on the platform you are using.